sean-public/fast-skiplist/README.md

 ###### Better Cooperative Multitasking

-Fine-grained locking on insert and delete combined with optimistic search offer faster concurrent operations.
-Most other thread-safe implementations in Go use very granular locking around the entire function call, preventing any operations (sometimes including other searches) for the duration.
-I have taken an optimistic locking approach similar to Java's `ConcurrentSkipListMap`, which uses very narrowly locked atomic compare-and-swap (CAS) operations.
-For example, searches that don't find a result never lock at all.
-An insert or delete only locks after the node is found and then verify that the previous and next nodes haven't been changed before acquiring the lock.

 Why not a lock-free implementation?
 The overhead created is more than the time spent in contention of a locking version under normal loads.
 Most research on lock-free structures assume manual alloc/free as well and have separate compaction processes running that are unnecessary in Go (particularly with improved GC as of 1.8).
 The same is true for the newest variation, [the rotating skip list](http://poseidon.it.usyd.edu.au/~gramoli/web/doc/pubs/rotating-skiplist-preprint-2016.pdf), which claims to be the fastest to date for C/C++ and Java because the compared implementations have maintenance threads with increased overhead for memory management.

 ###### Caching and Search Fingers